-- Maria reads and approves all documents that Bob Realtor, and the title company send to her to makes sure everything is correct.
-Only then will Entrust sign the documents on behalf of her IRA.
+Maria reads and approves all documents that Bob, and the title company send to her to ensure everything is correct.
+Only then does the SDIRA custodian sign the documents on behalf of her IRA.

-The property has passed all the inspections to Maria’s satisfaction and she is ready to conclude the purchase.
-Once Entrust receives all the required documentation for the purchase, Entrust wires $169,500 from her account to escrow in accordance with the closing statement, which includes all closing costs.
+The property has passed all the inspections to Maria’s satisfaction.
+She’s ready to conclude the purchase.
+Once the SDIRA custodian receives all the required documentation, the custodian wires $169,500 from her account to escrow in accordance with the closing statement, which includes all closing costs.